 Designing and Scaling Research-Informed Academic Systems

-Rebecca A. Stone-Danahy, Ed.D., provides executive-level leadership for complex arts education initiatives that integrate curriculum, assessment, research, and professional learning.
+Rebecca A. Stone-Danahy, Ed.D., provides executive-level leadership for complex arts education initiatives integrating curriculum, assessment, research, and professional learning.
 Her work spans independent schools, national nonprofit organizations, and large-scale educational systems, with a consistent focus on rigor, equity, and long-term sustainability.

-Across roles, she has built and strengthened academic systems that serve tens of thousands of students, support distributed educator networks, and align research with measurable institutional outcomes.
+Across roles, she has built academic systems serving tens of thousands of students, strengthened distributed educator networks, and aligned research with measurable institutional outcomes.

 National Program Leadership